-SAMTD administers the grant process for these funds, selects the projects, and sends copies of the agreements to FTA for their records.
-The STIF Advisory Committee (STIFAC) members will convene at a meeting two weeks after the application deadline (Apr.
-3, 2018).
+Cherriots administers the grant process for these funds, reviews applications and forwards eligible applications to committee, and makes application to FTA.
+The SAMTD STIF Advisory Committee (STIFAC) will convene at a meeting after the application deadline.
 Applicants are required to present their project ideas to the STIFAC in order for funding recommendations to be made to the SAMTD Board.

-Once the funding recommendation is approved by the SAMTD Board of Directors, SAMTD staff drafts agreements with recipients and sends a copy to FTA.
-Grant awards are eligible for reimbursement through June 30, 2019.
+Once the funding recommendation is approved by the SAMTD Board of Directors, Cherriots staff will draft agreements with recipients and send a copy to FTA.